playframework/playframework/documentation/manual/gettingStarted/Anatomy.md

 You can of course add your own packages, for example an `app/utils` package.

-> Note that in Play 2.0, the controllers, models and views package name conventions are now just that and can be changed if needed (such as prefixing everything with `com.yourcompany`).
+> Note that in Play, the controllers, models and views package name conventions are now just that and can be changed if needed (such as prefixing everything with `com.yourcompany`).

 There is also an optional directory called `app/assets` for compiled assets such as [[LESS sources | http://lesscss.org/]] and [[CoffeeScript sources | http://jashkenas.github.com/coffee-script/]].